The Cubic Vortical Whitham Equation: Stability

 then small-amplitude solutions of the CV-Whitham equation are stable with respect to the modulational instability.
 Plots of the stability (with respect to the modulational instability) regions in the $(\Omega,k)$-planes for the CV-Whitham and vor-Whitham equations are included in Figure \ref{CutoffPlot}.
 The plots show that the stability region for the CV-Whitham equation is slightly larger than that of the vor-Whitham equation.
 Thus, the addition of the cubic nonlinear term provides a small stabilizing effect.
 We numerically corroborated these results by computing the stability of solutions near the cutoff boundaries.

 Equations (\ref{BinswangerFormula}) and (\ref{BinswangerFormula2}) establish that when $\Omega=0$ in the CV-Whitham equation, the stability cutoff occurs at $k=1.252$.
 This means that the CV-Whitham cutoff is closer to the ``exact'' cutoff of $k=1.363$ than the $k=1.146$ cutoff obtained from the Whitham equation.
 Recall that the CV-Whitham equation is obtained from a Taylor series expansion of equation (20) of Kharif \& Abid~\cite{Kharif2018}.
-Unfortunately, a cutoff for that equation cannot be determined because it does not meet the requirements of the Binswanger et al.~\cite{Binswanger} methodology.
-However, if one were to generalize the Binswanger et al.~work to higher-order Taylor series approximations, we hypothesize that a cutoff limit of $k=1.363$ would be approached as the order of the Taylor series approximation is increased.
+Unfortunately, a cutoff for that equation cannot be determined using the Binswanger et al.~\cite{Binswanger} methodology because it does not have the required form.

 Finally, we examine peaking by considering an initial condition of the form